flybywiresim/website/src/posts/fsweekend-2024.md

 In the style of "One more thing", we decided to show off the work that has gone in our cabin in the final 30 seconds of the video as a surprise.
 Stay tuned for more!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nyqyL8QcAhs?si=HWekuQAZ1QQJJeJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="860" height="500" src="https://www.youtube.com/embed/nyqyL8QcAhs?si=HWekuQAZ1QQJJeJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="width:860px; height:500px;"></iframe>

 ## A32NX Live VATSIM Flight